- 6 Minutes to read

 Delete Composite Key

-Refers to a set of one or more attributes (columns) that uniquely identify each record within a table.
-When configuring the Delete mode for data storage, you will be prompted to define such a key.
+A composite key (also called unique key) comprises one or more columns that uniquely identify each record in a table.
+When you set up the delete write mode for data storage, you'll need to specify this key.

 Troubleshooting